devodo/DivertR/docs/Redirect.md

 ## Property Getters and Setters

 Vias for property getters, [demonstrated earlier](#via), are added using the same `To` syntax as for standard methods.
-However, to indicate a via is for a property setter, the `ToSet` method is used instead:
+However, to indicate a Via is for a property setter, the `ToSet` method is used instead:

 ```csharp
 fooRedirect